 The department of Curriculum, Instruction and Foundational Studies offers six graduate programs that develop instructional practice and prepare teachers and professionals to become master teachers, principals, leaders and researchers.
 If you are currently a teacher looking to advance your career and skills in the field, or if you are looking for a career change and wish to become certified as a teacher with a master’s degree, we have the right program for you!

-The Graduate Certificate in Mathematical Thinking for Instruction is focused on preparing and building the skills of individuals interested in improving their mathematical skills and understanding related to K-8 classroom instruction, coaching fellow teachers or becoming mathematics teacher-leaders.
+The Graduate Certificate in Mathematics Instruction, Learning and Leadership is focused on preparing and building the skills of individuals interested in improving their mathematical skills and understanding related to K-8 classroom instruction, coaching fellow teachers or becoming mathematics teacher-leaders.
 The program curriculum consists of current and seminal research related to learning theories and improving instructional practice and student learning through examination of classroom instructional practices, a focus on meaningfully building all students’ learning, and application of the content and mathematical practice standards.
-Earning a Graduate Certificate in Mathematical Thinking allows for two certificate options: The Mathematics Consulting Teacher Endorsement leads to a State of Idaho Teaching Endorsement and a Boise State Graduate Certificate.
-The Mathematics Specialist option leads to a Boise State Graduate Certificate only.

 The Master of Arts in Education, Curriculum and Instruction (MACI) degree is designed to advance the professional learning and development for practicing K-12 educators.
 The program also accepts students who identify as educators and work outside of the K-12 system.
 Graduates of the program will earn a master of arts degree, and be able to adapt research-based techniques to meet the requirements of their professional situations as well as assess and reflect on the efficacy of their efforts, to analyze and improve instructional methods as educators.